CartoDB/cartodb/CONTRIBUTING.md

 _Don't forget to restart Rails after you have modified `config/app_config.yml`._

+# Documentation

+Documentation that don't fit well inline (e.g. high-level stuff) should be placed in the [/doc directory](doc/README.md).

 # Frontend

 The frontend is really standalone code, but is integrated with/served by the Rails application.